soroushchehresa/awesome-coronavirus/.github/pull_request_template.md

 - [ ] **I only updated `data/*.json`.**
-- [ ] The updated JSON file doesn't have any errors and has the correct indent style (2 Space Tab).
+- [ ] The updated JSON file doesn't have any errors and has the correct indention style (2 space tab).
 (Recommended online validator: [JSON Formatter](https://jsonformatter.curiousconcept.com))
 - [ ] I placed the suggested item at the end of the related list.
 - [ ] This suggested item is not a duplicate.
 - [ ] This pull request contains one item.